MagaliTrueAnalytics/Python-SQL-practice/README.md

 As an **auditor** of these courses, I have recreated and adapted key concepts, exercises, and challenges for self-improvement and reference while ensuring confidence and honesty in the process.
 Out of respect for the HarvardX instructors and their work, I have modified the content rather than duplicating it directly, staying true to the principles of academic integrity.

-This repository also contains exercises and projects completed as part of the **IBM Data Analyst Professional Certificate**.
+This repository also contains adapted exercises and projects completed as part of the **IBM Data Analyst Professional Certificate**.
 It includes Python scripts, SQL queries, and Jupyter Notebooks covering various data analysis and data science concepts.

 📂 Contents